 Section 3: Compositions & Characteristics of Oceans

 Ocean water covers seventy-five percent of the Earth’s surface.
 The condition of ocean water changes dramatically from the surface to the deep ocean floor.
-Salinity is the measure of the mass of dissolved solids in a mass of water.
+Salinity measures the mass of dissolved solids in a mass of water.
 Seawater has an average salinity of 35 parts per thousand (ppt), so 1 kg of ocean water contains about 35 g of salt.
-The salinity of water is also saltier in warmer water than polar water since it evaporates faster, which leaves behind more salt at the surface.
+The salinity of water is also saltier in warmer water than in polar water since it evaporates faster, which leaves behind more salt at the surface.
 Temperature also changes from the surface to about 1000m, depending on whether it is located in polar or tropical regions.
 Water near the surface is affected by the weather and is typically warmer.
-In the deep zone of the ocean, the water is extremely cold.
+In the deep zone of the ocean, the water is frigid.
 The pressure of water also increases as you descend through the water.
 The density of seawater is related to both salinity and temperature.
-Ocean water is layered, meaning the densest layers are on the bottom and the least dense layers are on the top.
+Ocean water is layered, meaning the densest layers are on the bottom, and the least dense layers are on the top.
 Since cold water is denser than warm water, salt water is denser than fresh water.
 This results in seawater having greater buoyancy.

 - Identify the five oceans.